JeffFessler/book-la-demo/errata1.md

 p246 Frobenious should be Frobenius

+p265 Eqn.
+(7.40): β* should be defined as minimizer of SURE(β).
+Then by (7.39) this is approximately the minimizer of the MSE.

 p354 Eqn.
 (9.44) is missing the "3" in "3/32" in the numerator

 p399 Eqn.
 (12.26): the first σ₊ should be σ₋ instead.